 They used their lives to fight for citizenship and equal rights for indigenous people.
 Charles built a national organization of and for Native Americans that paralleled the NAACP.
 He brought Indian ways into the popular scouting movement.
 They each wrote eleven books, lobbied Congress, made speeches, wrote articles, and protested the steady erosion of indigenous rights and resources.

-This book connects the experiences and responses of Indigenous Americans with those of African Americans and white progressives during the period from the Civil War to World War II.
-Social and political history combine here to paint vivid pictures of this time.
-Tensions between the Eastmans mirror the dilemmas of gender, cultural pluralism and ethnic differences that Charles and Elaine faced as they worked to make their homeland care about Indian impoverishment.
-Their story is a national story.
-It is also intensely personal.
-It reveals the price American reformers paid for their activism and the cost exacted for American citizenship.
-Effectively written, this book will keep you reading and thinking about the connections between their time and ours.
+In this double biography, social and political history combine to paint vivid pictures of the time.
+Gretchen Cassel Eick deftly connects the experiences and responses of Native Americans with those of African Americans and white progressives during the period from the Civil War to World War II.
+In addition, tensions between the Eastmans mirror the dilemmas of gender, cultural pluralism, and the ethnic differences that Charles and Elaine faced as they worked to make a nation care about Native American impoverishment.

 The Eastmans’ story is a national story, but it is also intensely personal.
 It reveals the price American reformers paid for their activism and the cost exacted for American citizenship.
 This thoughtful book brings a bleak chapter in American history alive and will cause readers to think about the connections between Charles and Elaine’s time and ours.